G4NSJ – GPO Gents Master Clock Number 36 MK6 pulse type

 Wired Systems:

-Vintage master slave clock systems typically used dedicated electrical wiring.
+The vintage master slave clock systems typically used dedicated electrical wiring.
 This wiring allowed reliable signal transmission over long distances within large buildings or campuses.
-The connections are shown below.
+I’ve wired up the connections, shown below, ready for the slave clock etc. The Drive Magnet requires 4 Volts to operate correctly.
+This may seem odd but it’s because two glass-type 2 Volt accumulators were used in series.

 Interesting information:

-Thanks to Vic for the GPO Clock info.
+Thanks to Vic for the GPO Clock information here.